 Hey Habr!
 I present to your attention a translation of an article from APC magazine.

-Not all Linux terminal emulators for Android have a set of BusyBox utilities, unlike, for example, Termux.
-The reason for this is the fact that the whole point of such systems is to provide a "full" installation of all OS components, while BusyBox is designed to bring all the many common utilities into one binary file.
-On systems that do not have BusyBox installed, the bootloader for Linux is used, which contains the full versions of the programs.
+Not in all terminal emulators Linux for Android There is a set of BusyBox utilities, unlike, for example, Termux.
+This is because the whole point of such systems is to provide a "complete" installation of all OS components, while BusyBox is designed to consolidate the entire set of common utilities into a single binary file.
+On systems without BusyBox installed, a bootstrap is used to Linux, containing full versions of programs.

 Set the login and password for the distribution and VNC in UserLAnd.

-However, these systems have additional technology that does not require Termux.
-This article will cover a complete installation of a Linux distribution as well as a GUI desktop.
-But first you need to choose a way to install the graphics system.
+However, these systems include additional technology that doesn't require Termux.
+This article will cover a full installation of the distribution.
+Linux, as well as a GUI desktop.
+But first, you need to choose a graphical system installation method.

 As mentioned earlier, the software packages we will be installing run in user space.

-This means that they only have permission for the current user, which in the case of Android OS is always a normal user, i.e. does not have administrator rights.
-However, in order to install a Linux desktop, we need to install a graphics server such as X or Wayland.
-If we did this in the Linux operating environment, then it would start as a normal user, without having access to the graphical level of the Android OS.
-And therefore, we must look towards installing the server in the "standard" android way, so that it has access to the hardware and the ability to maintain a graphical environment.
+This means that they only have permission for the current user, which in the case of the OS Android is always a standard user, i.e. does not have administrator privileges.
+However, in order to install the desktop Linux, we'll need to install a graphical server, such as X or Wayland.
+If we were doing this in an operating system environment, Linux, then it would run with the privileges of a standard user, without having access to the graphical level of the OS Android.
+Therefore, we should look into installing the server in the "standard" Android way, so that it has access to the hardware and the ability to support the graphical environment.

-The smart guys in the developer community came up with two solutions to this problem.
-The first is to use your own versions of Linux (usually the X server).
-After they start working in the background, you will have access to this background process through VNC.
-If you already have a VNC viewer on your Android device to interact with other computers remotely, just use it to access the local host remotely.
-This is an easy solution, however, some users report having problems with the program.
+Smart folks in the developer community have proposed two solutions to this problem.
+The first is to use custom versions.
+Linux (usually this is an X server).
+Once they start working in the background, you will have access to this background process via VNC.
+If on your device Android If you already have a VNC viewer for remote interaction with other computers, simply use it to gain remote access to your local host.
+This is a simple solution, but some users report experiencing difficulties with the program.

 System Selection

-The authors of this article will be using the UserLAnd app to install a Linux desktop on Android, and there are several reasons for this.
-First, the application is open source (although AnLinux has it too).
-Secondly, it offers a good set of distributions (although it does not include Fedora or CentOS), and it can also be used to install distributions with minimal system requirements that will not take up much space in the smartphone's memory.
-But the main advantage of UserLAnd is that it has support tools for installing individual applications instead of entire distributions.
-We'll find out exactly what this means for us later.
-Now let's install UserLAnd on your device.
+The authors of this article will use the UserLAnd application to install the desktop Linux + Android, and there are several reasons for this.
+Firstly, the application is open source (although AnLinux also has it).
+Secondly, it offers a good set of distributions (although it does not include Fedora or CentOS), you can also use it to install distributions with minimal system requirements that won't take up much space on your smartphone.
+But UserLAnd's main advantage is that it has support tools for installing individual apps instead of entire distributions.
+We'll explore what this means later.
+For now, let's install UserLAnd on your device.

 Application UserLand